scrapinghub/scrapy-autoextract/README.rst

 Another way of consuming AutoExtract API is using the Page Objects pattern proposed by the `web-poet`_ library and implemented by `scrapy-poet`_.

-Page Objects returned Items are defined by the `autoextract-poet`_ library.
+Items returned by Page Objects are defined in the `autoextract-poet`_ library.

 Within the spider, consuming the AutoExtract result is as easy as::